aaiijmrtt/NET/doc/README.md

 **Note**:

-* x(i) indexing is used to denote the i-th component of a vector x.
+* x(i) indexing is used to denote the i-th space component of a vector x.
+* x(t) indexing is used to denote the t-th time component of a vector x.
 * \[x1, x2\] is used to denote vector concanetation.